omaralam96/COVID-19-Prevention-CVC-Competition/README.md

 - - -
 ## Limitation

-*   With Respect to Camera 2
-> Gloves have to be blue to be dedtected

 * With respect to camera 1
 > It may be slow for some Laptop ... so it is recomended to run the application using your GPU instead.

+*   With Respect to Camera 2
+> Gloves have to be blue to be detected

 - - -